susam/lab/web/sockets/README.md

     implement dynamic updates in Outlook Web Access.
 XML was a popular data interchange format in the early days but now JSON has overtaken it in popularity.

+  - SSE-based web application: SSE stands for server-sent events.
+The server pushes continuous updates in form of events to the client after the initial connnection is established.
+SSE is one-directional where events are sent only from server to the clients.
+The server sends the events using MIME type `text/event-stream`.
+Each event sent by the server is in the form of a text block terminated by a pair of newlines.
+SSE has a limitation of maximum number of open connections.
+This limit is 6 and is per domain + browser.
+It means that one can open only 6 SSE connections across all of the browser tabs to a domain.
+Opera was the first browser to support SSE in 2006.
+Since, then all major browsers except Internet Explorer have supported SSE.

   - WebSocket-based web application: The server serves a web page with JavaScript code embedded in it to the client.
 The JavaScript code executes on the web browser and makes an HTTP request to the